Shopify/deprecation_toolkit/README.md

 Behaviors define what happens when non-recorded deprecations are encountered.

-Behaviors are classes that have a `.trigger` class method.

-This gem provides 3 behaviors, the default one being `DeprecationToolkit::Behaviors::Raise`.
+This gem provides 4 behaviors, the default one being `DeprecationToolkit::Behaviors::Raise`.

 * `DeprecationToolkit::Behaviors::Raise` will raise either:
   - `DeprecationToolkit::DeprecationIntroduced` error if a new deprecation is introduced.
   - `DeprecationToolkit::DeprecationRemoved` error if a deprecation was removed (compare to the one recorded in the shitlist).
 * `DeprecationToolkit::Behaviors::Record` will record deprecations.
-* `DeprecationToolkit::Behaviors::CIRecordHelper` See separated explanation below.
+* `DeprecationToolkit::Behaviors::CIRecordHelper` See separate explanation below.
 * `DeprecationToolkit::Behaviors::Disabled` will do nothing.
   - This is useful if you want to disable this gem for a moment without removing the gem from your Gemfile.